Assad's forces battle to tighten control of central Syria

 "We are seeing a sectarian attack on Homs par excellence, The army has taken a back role.
 Most of the attacking forces are comprised of Alawite militia being directed by Hezbollah."

-The Alawites are an offshoot of Shi'ite Islam that have controlled Syria since the 1960s, when members of the sect took over the army and the security apparatus which underpin the power structure in the mainly Sunni country.
+Alawites belong to an offshoot of Shi'ite Islam and have controlled Syria since the 1960s, when members of the sect took over the army and security apparatus in the mainly Sunni country.

+Activists said loyalist forces have been issued with masks as protection against chemical weapons.
+They said sarin gas had been used in the past few months to dislodge rebel fighters from Deir Baalba, a town northeast of Homs.

+"Old Homs and the adjacent areas have been under siege for more than a year and unless the fighters receive new weapons quickly the regime's new tactics of levelling neighbourhood after neighbourhoods will eventually force the rebels out," said an opposition campaigner who did not want to be named.

 URBAN WARFARE

-Located at a major highway intersection 140 kms (88 miles) north of Damascus, Homs is a majority Sunni city.
-But a large number of Alawites have moved into mostly new and segregated districts in recent decades, drawn by army and security jobs.
+Homs is a majority Sunni city.
+But a large number of Alawites have moved there in recent decades, drawn by army and security jobs.

-Lebanese security forces said Hezbollah appeared to be present in the rural areas surrounding Homs but there was no indication that it was fighting in the labyrinth streets of Homs, where it could take heavy casualties.
+Lebanese security forces said Hezbollah appeared to be present in the rural areas surrounding Homs.

 Anwar Abu al-Waleed, an activist, said rebel brigades were prepared to fight a long battle, unlike in Qusair and Tel Kalakh, two towns in rural Homs near the border with Lebanon that fell to loyalist forces in recent weeks.